martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   - Click connect and finish this step. <br>
   5. Under Resources on the left, make sure "toll_db" and "public" are selected. <br>
   6. Open the "create_table.txt" file and paste the content of the query to the query editor on the right. <br>
+  7. Run the query and review that the table was created by checking it on the left side. <br>
 </details>

 <details>